animatedmax/spring-session-data-geode/docs/src/docs/markdown/index.md

 After adding the required dependencies and repository declarations, we can create the Spring configuration.
-The Spring configuration is responsible for creating a Servlet `Filter` that replaces the `HttpSession` with an implementation backed by Spring Session and Apache Geode.
+The Spring configuration is responsible for creating a Servlet `Filter` that replaces the `HttpSession` with an implementation backed by Spring Session and VMware GemFire.

 </div>